AM5800/self_drifing_car/behavioral_cloning/Readme.md

 # Problem overview
-As part of the Udacity Self-driving car nanodegree program I was given a task to write an AI capable of driving car in a specially build simulator.
+As part of the [Udacity self-driving car nanodegree program](http://udacity.com/drive) I was given a task to write an AI capable of driving car in a specially built simulator.
 Position and orientation of the car - those are parameters unknown to the model.
 It only allowed to see an image from the frontal camera mounted on the car.
 Given an image from a camera and constant throttle it should predict steering wheel angle.

-Here is what result looks like https://www.youtube.com/watch?v=eJDFs58AD04
+Here is what my result looks like https://www.youtube.com/watch?v=eJDFs58AD04

 # Solution approach